J.D. Davis Player Props: Giants vs. Dodgers

 - Davis is batting .286 with 11 doubles, a triple, nine home runs and 26 walks.

-- Among qualifying hitters in MLB action, he ranks 26th in batting average, 20th in on-base percentage, and 39th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 21st, and he is 44th in the league in slugging.

+- In 62.9% of his 62 games this season, Davis has picked up at least one hit.
+He's also had 17 multi-hit games.

-- Davis has had at least one RBI in 30.6% of his games this season (19 of 62), with two or more RBI eight times (12.9%).
-He has also been responsible for three or more of his team's runs in six contests.
+- In 30.6% of his games this season, Davis has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.